kodo000/OneLine/README.md

 Configure y prompts for x entries in a single field.

 > [!IMPORTANT]
-> This project is being supported against bugs.
+> This project is work in progress.

 ## Get in touch
 You can reach me at github.venture089@passinbox.com